Reward

 What does that mean, exactly?
 It means that your salespeople find meaning in the work that they do and the goals that they strive for each day.
 Your teams need to walk away from work feeling good about what they did (those who feel that way are more motivated and committed).

-As an example, Awardco sells employee recognition and reward software.
+As an example, Awardco's employee recognition and reward software.
 But instead of setting a goal to make X amount of cash this quarter, we could set a goal to help X number of employees feel more appreciated at work.
 Or save HR reps Y amount of time.
 This small change will motivate employees because they’ll find meaning and satisfaction in their work, not repetitive drudgery.

 4. Focus on Behaviors, Not Results